This is part of the series of blog articles called “A Writer’s Guide…“, check out this article by writer L.B.Carter on Volcanology.

 Because of this stickiness, when a volcano with this lava erupts, it tends to be much more violent.
 Basalt oozes out in flows.
 Rhyolite explodes into tiny fragments.

-This means different kinds of hazards—fine-grained ash (which is a health hazard because you can breathe it in and a structural hazard because it’s very heavy when it settles on roofs and when it mixes with water it forms rapidly-hardening cement), columnar plumes which rise into the stratosphere and affect airplane travel.
+This means different kinds of hazards—fine-grained ash (which is a health hazard because you can breathe it in and a structural hazard because it’s very heavy when it settles on roofs and when it mixes with water it forms rapidly-hardening cement), columnar plumes which rise into the stratosphere and affect aeroplane travel.

 These plumes can also collapse again.
 This forms what’s called a pyroclastic flow or pyroclastic density current (PDC).